machisuke/spectral/test-harness/README.md

 ## Prerequisites

 * Install the project dependencies with `yarn`
-* Generate the binary for your platform with `yarn build && yarn build.binary`.
-This will _also_ compile the project from TS -> JS
+* Generate the binary for your platform with `yarn build.binary`.
+This will *also* compile the project from TS -> JS

 ## Running the suite